Software Application Testing: Types, Process, Tools & Best Practices

 - By Application Under Test (AUT): Grouping tests based on the type of software being tested, such as web applications, mobile apps, or desktop software.

-- By Application Layer: Categorizing tests according to the layers in a software's architecture—UI, backend, or API—based on the traditional three-tier model.
+- By Application Layer: Categorizing tests according to the layers in a software's architecture, such as UI, backend, or API based on the traditional three-tier model.

 - By Attribute: Organizing tests by the specific characteristics or properties being evaluated, such as visual testing, functional testing, or performance testing.